 This brings about an awkward conclusion: that souls would be brought out of heaven and hell to be judged, and then those souls would be reunited with their resurrected bodies and returned to their respective final abodes.

 This chart shows what the New Testament teaches about the soul and what will happen to it after physical death.
-It also shows how that many denominational doctrines err in regards to what will really happen in the afterlife, teachings such as: the Jehovah's Witness doctrine of no immortal soul; the premillennial doctrine of two separate resurrections; and the Catholic doctrine of purgatory.
+It also illustrates the error of many denominational doctrines regarding the afterlife - - teachings such as the Jehovah's Witness doctrine of no immortal soul, the premillennial doctrine of two separate resurrections and the Catholic doctrine of purgatory.